udhos/jazigo/README.md

 - Configured with [YAML](http://yaml.org).
 - Backup files can be accessed from web UI.
 - Support for SSH and TELNET.
+- Can directly store backup files into AWS S3 bucket.

 Requirements
 ============